 Conflict is natural, inevitable, and a normal part of organizational life.
 When managed well, conflict generates positive opportunities for renewal and change for both organizations and individuals.
-If mismanaged or left to fester, it can decrease organizational productivity, damage interpersonal relationships, and create feelings of estrangement
+If mismanaged or left to fester, it can decrease organizational productivity, damage interpersonal relationships, and create feelings of estrangement and hurt leading to members exiting the organization.
+Within this context, leadership plays a crucial role.
+Like research on conflict more broadly, studies show that leaders' inability to manage conflict can undermine organizational effectiveness in addition to the credibility of their leadership.
+In contrast, leaders capable of fostering a climate of cooperation can foster teamwork among followers, engendering feelings of respect, being heard, and commitment towards a common purpose.

 Unfortunately, leading through conflict remains an infrequent quality examined in leadership development.6 Whereas a variety of factors may impact one's ability to manage conflict, including situational constraints, organizational dynamics, and personality preferences, leading through trust has been shown to be one underlining factor contributing towards the creation of cooperative environments and effective conflict management.7 Thus, in today's Air Force, leaders need to develop the knowledge, skills, and attitudes to foster trust within their units.
-Not only is "trust vital for an effective leader"8 but represents the "bond that unifies leaders with their followers and commanders with their units."9 As debates over shifting cultural values and social norms continue to unfold.
-Air Force leaders must be provided with opportunities to practice and grow the human domain skills necessary for trust formation while demonstrating a willingness to show strength through vulnerability.
+Not only is "trust vital for an effective leader"8 but represents the "bond that unifies leaders with their followers and commanders with their units."9 As debates over shifting cultural values and social norms continue to unfold, Air Force leaders must be provided with opportunities to practice and grow the human domain skills necessary for trust formation while demonstrating a willingness to show strength through vulnerability.